 As mentioned in Red Herring on the main page for this game, the Winstrates discuss how good and awesome their son is, but he is simply nothing more than another Cooltrainer on Victory Road.
 Like how someone is the village's best swordsman, but will find themselves to be average in the grand scale, the cooltrainer comes off as talented to the Winstrates since he is the best in their family.

-Gardevoir's loyalty and devotion makes sense from an evolutionary (Darwinian that is) standpoint if you look at it's pre-evolved forms.
+Gardevoir's loyalty and devotion makes sense from an evolutionary (Darwinian that is) standpoint if you look at its pre-evolved forms.
 Ralts is one of the weakest Pokemon in the series, even outdoing Magikarp and Kirlia is the weakest evolved Pokemon that isn't a sedentary cocoon.
 Gardevoir evolved to fiercely protect those it loved, their children, as they were so vulnerable.
 And think about humans, they can't fly, shoot fire or attack with their minds.
-Gardevoir sees it's trainer as a defenseless child so the instinct carries over.
+Gardevoir sees its trainer as a defenseless child so the instinct carries over.
+The same can be said for the other evolution Gallade, a chivalrous pokemon who also protects the weak.

 Who happens to be the main trainer in Gen 3 to have a Gardevoir?
 Wally, the Ill Boy, easily one of the most vulnerable major characters in game.
 (He had a Gallade in the remakes, a Pokémon known for fighting fiercely when protecting someone.)